Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 # COVID 19 Chest X-Rays Deep Learning analysis
+Comparison of different segmentation and synthetic data generation methods applied to chest X Rays from COVID-19 patients.
+We plan to compare different methods such as UNET, autoencoders, GAN, colorization techniques. \
-Comparison and Analysis of different Deep Learning techniques for the COVID-19 Chest X-Rays dataset Final project code for the course "Bioinformatics", A.Y.
+Final project code for the course "Bioinformatics", A.Y.
 2020/2021.

 # Project Structure